HarryPahwa/ClassifyingTrafficSigns/README.md

 [image10]: ./img3.jpg "Traffic Sign 4"
 [image11]: ./img4.jpg "Traffic Sign 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/HarryPahwa/ClassifyingTrafficSigns/blob/master/Traffic_Sign_Classifier.ipynb)

-### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used python to calculate summary statistics of the traffic signs data set: